mactrias/mactrias/README.md

 ## Back End Developer

-Hello, my name is Matias.
-I'm 30 years old, and Im living in Buenos Aires, Argentina.
+Hello, my name is Matías.
+I'm 30 years old, and I live in Buenos Aires, Argentina.
 I am a Full Stack Developer.
-I am motivated by understanding the user and providing design and navigability solutions directly from the code.
-I have a solid foundation in backend technologies such as Node.js, Express, and Sequelize, and from the Front End i have knologe on Tailwind, Bootstrap, React JS, Redux, and a little of React Native.
+I am motivated by understanding the user and providing design and navigability solutions directly through code.
+I have a solid foundation in backend technologies such as Node.js, Express, and Sequelize, and on the frontend, I have knowledge of Tailwind, Bootstrap, React JS, Redux, and a bit of React Native..
 <br/>

 ### A Few Quick Facts About Me